-With rainbow-colored hot springs, gurgling geysers and bubbling mud pools, it's no wonder the early explorers' tales of Yellowstone National Park sounded more like fables than fact.
+With rainbow-coloured hot springs, gurgling geysers and bubbling mud pools, it's no wonder the early explorers' tales of Yellowstone National Park sounded more like fable than fact.

-Brimming with half of the world’s hydrothermal features and landscapes that'll have you wondering if you’re still in the United States (or on Earth!), Yellowstone is just as extraordinary for explorers today.
+Brimming with half of the world’s hydrothermal features and landscapes that'll have you wondering if you’re still in the United States (or on Earth!), Yellowstone National Park is just as extraordinary for modern explorers.
 Join your local guide to uncover the beauty and mystery of the world's oldest national park.
-Whether you want to marvel at the vivid colors of Grand Prismatic Spring, watch steaming geysers like Old Faithful erupt or follow a wolf-tracking expert in Lamar Valley to learn the secrets of these mysterious animals, you'll soon discover why Yellowstone is a national park like no other.
+Whether you want to marvel at the vivid colours of Grand Prismatic Spring, watch steaming geysers like Old Faithful erupt or follow a wolf-tracking expert in Lamar Valley to learn the secrets of these mysterious animals, you'll soon discover why Yellowstone is a national park like no other.

 Our Yellowstone National Park trips

 A 6-day discovery of Wyoming’s highlights, with plenty of wildlife-spotting and vista...

 Explore South Dakota, Wyoming and Montana Parks on a 6-day small group tour which...

 Take the family on a 6-day adventure in Yellowstone and Grand Teton national parks....

 Explore South Dakota and Montana on a 12-day small group tour which includes...

 Surround yourself with nature on a 5-day snowshoeing small group winter tour through...

 See the best of this iconic national park on three spectacularly diverse, hand-picked...